-The EVAP system’s role in your system is to keep harmful gasses from escaping into the atmosphere through your emission.
+The EVAP system’s role in your plan is to keep harmful gasses from escaping into the atmosphere through your emission.
 Fuel vapors go through the system into a chamber with a charcoal canister.
 These charcoal pellets absorb harmful compounds, releasing the cleaned air back into the intake manifold.

 What Are The Symptoms of The P0440 Code?

 Your car likely won’t drive any differently when the P0440 code is active.
 The symptoms are likely to be mild, including:

 - The gas cap is damaged or loose (most common cause)

 - Hoses in the EVAP system are leaking, damaged, or disconnected